 - Requires fewer diagnostic procedures per case of Down's Syndrome detected than other screening tests

-The table below shows the False Positive Rate at a 95% Detection Rate with first trimester markers measured at 11 completed weeks' gestation for the Integrated test, serum Integrated test, first trimester Combined test (nuchal translucency, total or free ß hCG and PAPP-A) , and the second trimester Quadruple test (AFP, uE3, total or free ß hCG and inhibin-A).
+The table below shows the estimated False Positive Rate at a 95% Detection Rate with first trimester markers measured at 11 completed weeks' gestation using the age distribution for England and Wales 2006-8 for the Integrated test, serum Integrated test, first trimester Combined test (nuchal translucency, total or free ß hCG and PAPP-A) , and the second trimester Quadruple test (AFP, uE3, total or free ß hCG and inhibin-A).
 The performance of the Integrated test and Combined test are shown with and without the measurement of DVPI, first trimester PlGF and a NBE.
-(See Improvements in antenatal screening for Down’s syndrome (2013))
+(See references 5,7,8 and 9)

 The figure below shows a plot of the false-positive rate against detection rate for the four tests with the addition of the measurement of DVPI, first trimester PlGF and a NBE.